Codemos-Inc/Codemos-Modern/README.md

 <h2 id="rdme-contrib">🙌🏼 Contribution</h2>

 We are open to any kind of contribution.
-If you want to contribute to Codemos Modern, please join us on [GitHub](https://github.com/Codemos-Inc/Codemos-Modern).
+If you want to contribute to Codemos Modern, join us on [GitHub](https://github.com/Codemos-Inc/Codemos-Modern).

 <br/>